PetitCoinCoin/advent-of-code/2018/comments.md

 Oh my gelkjcfe.
 Let's quickly forget about day 17, move on, and never touch this awful code again.
 This will never - ever - ever be refactored.
 Never.

 Day 19, I finally understood one of those.
 It took me some time to figure out the loops, but I did :) Fun one.

+Had to get some hint for day 20.
+But I'm still amazed how fast deque is.